@substrate-system/tapout

 • Zero configuration: Just pipe JavaScript into this command

-• CI/CD friendly: Proper exit codes and error detection
+• CI/CD friendly: Proper exit codes

 npm i -D @substrate-system/tapout